Clara-Lyngeraa/ScrabbleProject/README.md

 #Fart City

 ----
-  #To run project stand in git-repo-folder
+# Running the program
+From root, type in *make* in the terminal.

-  type: dotnet run --project ScrabbleTemplate
+Alternatively, type in *dotnet run --project ScrabbleTemplate/ScrabbleTemplate*